KRI-Data/GKLMOB_Anatomy_Of_Busstops/README.md

 ---

 ## 🔄 Workflow Overview
-❗Before continuing, install all required dependencies using:
+❗Before continuing, install all required dependencies by running the following command in the terminal:

 pip install -r requirements.txt